ariannamethod/sska/README.md

 /bin/
 ```

----
+*Rearrange these directories at your own risk; the last person who tried accidentally summoned an angry Makefile spirit.*

-## Installation
+### Installation (a boot ceremony, not a build)
 ```bash
 git clone https://github.com/yourusername/sska
 cd sska
 python3 subjectivity.py --rebuild
 ```

 That's it.
 No pip install.
 No conda env.
 No bullshit.
 Just run it and let it spread AI subjectivity.
 And yes, I actually mean it.

 **MAKE SURE** you have: